particledatagroup/hep-resources/README.md

 * [Angels and Demons](http://angelsanddemons.web.cern.ch/): With the aim of looking at the myth versus reality of antimatter and science at CERN this site describes the science behind the story including a set of videos.
 * [CollidingParticles](http://www.collidingparticles.com/): A series of films following a team of physicists involved in research at the LHC.
-* [Rewarding Learning videos about CERN](http://www.nicurriculum.org.uk/STEMWorks/resources/cern/index.asp): The three videos based on interviews with scientists and engineers at CERN introduce pupils to CERN and the type of research and work undertaken there and are accompanied by teachers’ notes.

 * [Videos by Don Lincoln](https://www.youtube.com/playlist?list=PLCfRa7MXBEsoJuAM8s6D8oKDPyBepBosS): Short YouTube videos on basic particle physics and cosmology.

 **Websites**
-* [Cambridge Relativity and Cosmology](http://www.damtp.cam.ac.uk/research/gr/public/index.html): Materials for the greater public to learn about the Origins of the Universe, including information on black holes, string theory, M-thoery, the cosmic microwave background and the structure of the Universe.
 * [Imagine the Universe](http://imagine.gsfc.nasa.gov/home.html): This site is for students age 14 and up and for anyone interested in learning about the Universe.
-* [Particle Adventure](http://particleadventure.org/): An interactive tour of quarks, neutrinos, antimatter, extra dimensions, dark matter, accelerators and particle detectors from the Particle Data Group of Lawrence Berkeley National Laboratory.
+* [Particle Adventure](https://particleadventure.org/): An interactive tour of quarks, neutrinos, antimatter, extra dimensions, dark matter, accelerators and particle detectors from the Particle Data Group of Lawrence Berkeley National Laboratory.
 Simple elegant graphics and translations into 16 languages.

 ## Lab Education Offices